-1. Tribal Consultation: If a local government considers a proposal to adopt or amend a general plan or a specific plan, or to designate open space it is required to contact the appropriate tribes identified by the NAHC by requesting a "Tribal Consultation List."
+- 1. Tribal Consultation: If a local government considers a proposal to adopt or amend a general plan or a specific plan, or to designate open space it is required to contact the appropriate tribes identified by the NAHC by requesting a "Tribal Consultation List."
 If a tribe, once contacted, requests consultation the local government must consult with the tribe on the plan proposal.
 A tribe has 90 days from the date of receipt of notification to request consultation unless a shorter timeframe has been agreed to by the tribe.
-(Gov. Code §65352.3

-2. No Statutory Time Limit on SB 18 Tribal Consultation.
-There is no statutory time limit on SB 18 tribal consultation.

-3. Confidentiality: Consistent with the guidelines developed and adopted by the Office of Planning and Research pursuant to Gov. Code §65040.2, the city or county shall protect the confidentiality of the information concerning the specific identity, location, character, and use of places, features and objects described in Public Resources Code §5097.9 and §5097.993 that are within the city's or county's jurisdiction.
-(Gov. Code §65352.3 a.
-The parties to the consultation come to a mutual agreement concerning the appropriate measures for preservation or mitigation; or b.
+(Gov. Code §65352.3 - 2.
+No Statutory Time Limit on SB 18 Tribal Consultation.
+There is no statutory time limit on SB 18 tribal consultation. - 3.
+Confidentiality: Consistent with the guidelines developed and adopted by the Office of Planning and Research pursuant to Gov. Code §65040.2, the city or county shall protect the confidentiality of the information concerning the specific identity, location, character, and use of places, features and objects described in Public Resources Code § 5097.9 and § 5097.993 that are within the city's or county's jurisdiction.
+(Gov. Code § 65352.3 - 4.
+Conclusion of SB 18 Tribal Consultation: Consultation should be concluded at the point in which: - a.
+The parties to the consultation come to a mutual agreement concerning the appropriate measures for preservation or mitigation; or - b.
 Either the local government or the tribe, acting in good faith and after reasonable effort, concludes that mutual agreement cannot be reached concerning the appropriate measures of preservation or mitigation.
 (Tribal Consultation Guidelines, Governor's Office of Planning and Research (2005) at p.
 18).